MicrosoftDocs/ATADocs/ATPDocs/configure-proxy.md

 ms.topic: how-to
 ---

-# Configure endpoint proxy and Internet connectivity settings for your [!INCLUDE [Product long](includes/product-long.md)] Sensor
+# Configure endpoint proxy and Internet connectivity settings for your Microsoft Defender for Identity Sensor

 Each [!INCLUDE [Product long](includes/product-long.md)] sensor requires Internet connectivity to the [!INCLUDE [Product short](includes/product-short.md)] cloud service to report sensor data and operate successfully.
 In some organizations, the domain controllers aren't directly connected to the internet, but are connected through a web proxy connection.